 The best news stories are our own scoops, obviously.
 We are proud of stories like this, which showed that N26 had a run-in with the UK regulators in the weeks before it left the country.
 But we also write stories based on notable events (e.g Monzo getting a new CEO) or startup announcements that we think speaks to a bigger issue or area we have been covering.

 For example, recently we wrote about Alpian raising a $12m Series A because, while it was based on a funding announcement, we saw it as a way into a story about how the elite wealth management industry is being challenged by new digital startups.
 The press release was the raise, but the story was the bigger trend.

-Send news — and ideally exclusive news — to the sector reporters or to [email protected].
-It’s also worth copying in deputy editor Amy Lewin ([email protected]) who edits our newsletter as she might include it in there.
+Send news — and ideally exclusive news — to the sector reporters or to [email protected] It’s also worth copying in deputy editor Amy Lewin ([email protected]) who edits our newsletter as she might include it in there.

 Note: We are a small team.
 If you want us to write about your announcement, the longer warning you give us the better.
-We definitely like getting a heads up about upcoming funding under embargo and organizing interviews ahead of time.
+We definitely like getting a heads up about upcoming funding under embargo and organising interviews ahead of time.

 We love getting pitched ideas for opinion pieces which take a slightly controversial or unusual view on an element of the European startup world.